-In the literature on normative statistical decision theory, decision problems are typically framed as a loss rather than as a gain.
-Therefore, a loss function is a more common way to frame decision problems than a utility function.
+Decision problems are framed either as a loss or as a gain.
 In a loss function, a loss is a positive value and the goal is to minimize it, while in a utility function, a gain is a positive value and the goal is to maximize it.
-The difference is only framing, and it is possible to form a loss function and a utility function in a mathematically equivalent way.
-Prospect theory suggests it changes decision making whether we frame an issue at stake as an expected gain or as an expected loss even when it is mathematically equivalent \autocite{Kahneman1979}.
-Yet, this is not a problem in my decision-theoretic model, because what matters is not how much expected loss a decision produces but which decision produces a smaller expected loss.} This article uses the loss framing.
+The difference lies only in the framing, and it is possible to form a loss function and a utility function in a mathematically equivalent way.\footnote{Prospect theory suggests it changes decision-making whether we frame an issue at stake as a gain or as a loss even when the issue is mathematically equivalent \autocite{Kahneman1979}.
+This is not a problem in the causal binary loss function model, because what matters is not how much expected loss a decision produces, but which decision produces a smaller expected loss.} This article uses the loss framing.

-The general form of a loss function in Bayesian decision theory can be written:
+The basic form of a loss function is:

-where $l$ is a loss caused by action $a$, $L(\cdot)$ denotes a loss function, and $\theta$ is the parameter (or the set of the parameters) of interest.
-Typically, $\theta$ is unknown and estimated as a posterior distribution computed by Bayesian statistics; as a result $l$ becomes the expected loss $\mathbb{E}[l]$.
-If an action $a$ minimizes the expected loss, it is considered as the optimal decision.
-For example, if a posterior distribution over the chance of rain next week implies that Saturday is most probable to be sunny, you should organize an outdoor event for that Saturday to minimize the expected loss (here, disappointment by a bad weather) and not for any other day.
-However, because it is only an estimate with some probability (though the largest probability among all days), it is still possible that Saturday will turn out to be rainy after all.
+where $l$ is a loss caused by action $a$, $L(\cdot)$ denotes a loss function, and $\theta$ is a parameter (or a set of parameters).
+Typically, $\theta$ is unknown and estimated as a posterior distribution computed by Bayesian statistics \autocite{Gelman2013BDA, Gill2015}.
+If an action $a$ minimizes the loss, it is considered as the optimal decision.
+For example, if a posterior distribution over the chance of rain next week implies Saturday has the highest probability of sunny weather, an outdoor event should be organized for that Saturday to minimize the (expected) loss (here, disappointment caused by bad weather) and not for any other day.
+However, because it is only an estimate with some probability (though the largest probability among all days), it is still possible that Saturday will be rainy.